vuki656/tellastori/README.md

 Deployment would run only if
 - API schema build successfully
 - Client built successfully
-- Client list passed
+- Client lint passed
-- API linet passed
+- API lint passed

 Check the pipelines in `./github/workflows` for details